markitosgv/JWTRefreshTokenBundle/README.md

 ### Step 4: Update your database schema

-With the next command you will create a new table to handle your refresh tokens
+With the next commands you will add the table to store your refresh tokens to your database

 ```bash
 php bin/console doctrine:schema:update --force